BlogApp Experience

 2. Design your product roadmap based on your users' needs

-Don’t be afraid to ask your users what feature they’d like to see in your application.
+Don't be afraid to ask your mobile app users what feature they'd like to see.
 You can do that by adding open-ended questions to your surveys to collect qualitative feedback.

-Add the most frequently repeating answers to your roadmap.
-If you receive a lot of customer feedback, you can run an additional survey asking your users to choose from the most popular options.
+Add the most frequently repeating app features to your roadmap.
+If you receive a lot of customer feedback, you can run an additional in-app survey asking your users to choose from the most popular options.

 This product feature prioritization survey will help you discover the why behind your users' needs: